jorgevallejo/shortscripts/README.md

 The final fields will be:
 <channel>;<title>;<file extension>

+### listfiles
+I wrote this short script to quickly dump all the free Springer books (freed during COVID19 pandemia) into my 'Mediateca' database.

+This script reads the content of the directory;
+for each directory, lists the files in it, modifies the listing to the format I use to register books in my 'Mediateca' database, writes the formatted list in a text file, and continues with the next directory.

 ### mapit
 This one is copied from 'Automate the Boring Stuff' by Al Sweigart.
 Opens Google Maps